IBMDeveloperMEA/Quick-and-Easy-PredictiveML/README.md

 ## Workshop
-In this tutorial, we will use [IBM Cloud Pak for Data](https://www.ibm.com/products/cloud-pak-for-data) to build a predictive machine learning model with [IBM SPSS Modeler](https://www.ibm.com/products/spss-modeler) and decide whether a bank customer will default on a loan.
+In this tutorial, we will use Watson Studio to build a predictive machine learning model with [IBM SPSS Modeler](https://www.ibm.com/products/spss-modeler) and decide whether a bank customer will default on a loan.
 IBM Cloud Pak&reg; for Data is an interactive, collaborative, cloud-based environment that allows developers and data scientists to work collaboratively, gain insight from data and build machine learning models.

 ## Learning objectives